-Reports found that the hydroalcoholic extract of A. paniculata prevented isoproterenol-induced lipid peroxidation and positively impacted antioxidant enzymes such as SOD, CAT, GPX.
-The glutathione levels in the heart was also reduced Ojha and Nandava [31].
+Reports found that the hydroalcoholic extract of A. paniculata prevented isoproterenolinduced lipid peroxidation and positively impacted antioxidant enzymes such as SOD, CAT, GPX.
+The glutathione levels in the heart were also reduced [31].

-In addition, the extract also prevented the leakage of lactate dehydrogenase from the heart and rescued it from isoproterenol-induced myocardial ischemic damage, thereby supporting the antioxidant activity of A. paniculata and its potential in heart disease [31].
+In addition, the extract also prevented the leakage of lactate dehydrogenase from the heart and prevented isoproterenol-induced myocardial ischemic damage, thereby supporting the antioxidant activity of A. paniculata and its potential in heart disease [31].